carpentries/lesson-development-training/episodes/09-formative-assessment.md

 Summative assessments sum up what learning has been achieved after training (e.g. via exams).
 They give valuable data about learning attainment by individuals and entire cohorts but are not used to guide further progress.
-They may not be as suitable for short courses, but may be necessary for those that give marks or certificates of completion.
+They may not be as suitable for short courses, but may be necessary for those that give marks/grades or certificates of completion.

 Formative assessments are applied throughout a course; they can inform decisions about how to modify instruction to better promote learning; they can also inform learners about changes they may need to make to improve their learning.